What is the SEVIS Fee?

 Recipient: US Embassy / Consulate.

 Purpose: For the officer to process your application and print the visa in your passport.
+This is an external cost you pay yourself.

-Amount: $220 (for J-1 Visas)
+Amount: $220 (for J-1 visas)

 Recipient: Department of Homeland Security (DHS).